GuancheGamer/landing/docs/install.md

 ## T6

-### I just want to update / already have the game installed?
+### I just want to update / I already have BO2 installed?
 If you already have the game installed from steam or had a previous update of Plutonium then you can skip the below section and move onto the **[Plutonium Launcher](#plutonium-launcher-2)** section.

 ### Installing the base game (BO2)